walmartlabs/concord/docs/intro.md

 they are described in a [separate document](./api).

-The main purpose of the server is to receive a workflow process definition and its dependencies from an user and execute it remotely using the agent.
+The main purpose of the server is to receive a workflow process definition and its dependencies from a user and execute it remotely using the agent.

 Workflow process definitions, its dependencies and supporting files